tginsberg/java-timestream/README.md

         .stream();
 ```

+There are also plenty of examples in the unit tests.

 ## Contributing and Issues

 Please feel free to file issues for change requests or bugs.
 If you would like to contribute new functionality, please contact me first!